 See the Department of Middle East Studies for a complete listing of requirements.

 Minor in Judaic Studies

-The minor in Judaic Studies provides the opportunity for in-depth study of Jewish thought, ethics, history, literature, tradition, spirituality and women’s studies using approaches developed through the academic study of religion.
-It is an interdisciplinary program that challenges and stimulates students to examine and learn about Judaism as a topic of scientific interest.
+The minor in Judaic Studies provides the opportunity for in-depth study of Jewish history, literature, politics, culture, religion, sociology and gender studies using approaches developed through multidisciplinary approaches.
+Courses offered cover a broad time span — the ancient Near East to contemporary America — and they challenge and stimulate students to examine and learn about Jewish culture as a topic of scientific interest.

 For the minor, 20 units in Judaic Studies and Religion are required.
 The following courses are required: REL 301 and JS 180.
 Three additional courses may be chosen from among JS 321, JS 340, JS 361, JS 375, JS 382, JS 383, JS 415 and REL 312.
 Successful completion of five 4-unit courses or the equivalent in Jewish American Studies is required to qualify for the minor.

 Minor in Jewish American Studies

 The minor in Jewish American Studies offers the opportunity to study the experiences and cultures of the American Jewish community in relation to those of other American peoples.
 For the minor, 20 units of American Studies and Judaic Studies are required.